 Lisa Fajgenbaum is a Family Risk Manager for BB&T Insurance Services, where she specializes in the implementation of comprehensive personal risk management programs for affluent and high-net-worth individuals and families.
 Lisa holds a B.S. in Psychology from Duke University.
 In addition to her work with AMF, Lisa served on the Alumni Council for Ravenscroft School.
 Lisa currently resides in Raleigh, N.C. and is the oldest of the three children of Anne Marie Fajgenbaum, who inspired Students of AMF.

-Marcie Gordon has extensive non-profit board experience, specializing in Public Relations with the Junior League of Raleigh, North Carolina Museum of History, Playspace Museum, and Historic Yates Mill.
+Marcie Gordon is currently the Director of Community Engagement and Marketing at the North Carolina Museum of History in Raleigh, NC and has extensive non-profit board experience, specializing in Public Relations with the Junior League of Raleigh, North Carolina Museum of History, Playspace Museum, and Historic Yates Mill.
 Marcie has also planned and executed PR efforts for Daniels Middle School’s 50th Anniversary, North Carolina State University’s Celebrate NC Wine Festival, and Special Olympics World Games.
 In addition to her support for so many other nonprofits, Marcie has led all Public Relations efforts for National Students of AMF for the last five years.
 Marcie attended Converse College, graduated from UNC and did her graduate studies in Arts Administration at American University and post-graduate Public Relations studies at Duke University and UNC-CH School of Journalism.

 Angela Hampton is a Community Affairs Specialist at ABC11 WTVD and Host of “Heart of Carolina Perspectives”.
 She is an Emmy award winning journalist whose 20 year career as a News Anchor and Reporter took her to Albany, New York, Minneapolis, Minnesota and back to her hometown of Raleigh.
 Angela developed a great respect for National Students of AMF after profiling founder David Fajgenbaum and the organization in a news story for ABC11, which led to a sponsorship partnership for the Boot Camp Fundraiser.
 Angela also serves on the Board of Navigate Cancer Foundation and is very active volunteer at her daughter’s school and in her various extracurricular activities.